brianokeefe/starch/README.md

 Starch will create a directory `mysite` within the current directory that looks like this:

-    mysite
     ├── Gruntfile.js
     ├── app
-    │   └── assets
+    │   ├── assets
-    |       ├── files
+    │   │   ├── files
-    |       ├── fonts
+    │   │   ├── fonts
-    |       ├── images
+    │   │   ├── images
-    │       ├── js
+    │   │   ├── js
-    │       └── stylesheets
+    │   │   └── stylesheets
-    │           └── main.scss
+    │   │       └── main.scss
+    │   ├── pages
+    │   ├── partials
+    │   └── templates
+    │       └── default.hbt
     ├── bower.json
     ├── node_modules
     │   └── ...
     └── package.json

-* Your site's HTML can live anywhere in the `app` directory (preferably outside of `assets`)
+* Your site's HTML files should live in `app/assets/pages/` with `.html` extensions.
+  * These files will be parsed with Handlebars.
+  * You can include a YAML block (in between two lines of `---`) at the top of the file with frontmatter.
+The data provided here will be available in the file and in the file's template.
+* Partials should live in `app/assets/partials/` with `.hbp` extensions.
+  * You can use partials in your HTML files and in your templates in standard Handlebars fashion ( `{{> my-partial-name}}` ).
+    * If you want to use a partial that is deeply nested, you don't need to specify the path - just use the partial's name.
+* Templates should live in `app/assets/templates/` with `.hbt` extensions.
+  * `default.hbt` is the default template and needs to exist, otherwise you're gonna have a bad time.
+  * You can change the template that a given `.html` file uses by specifying `template: some-template-name` in the file's frontmatter.
+  * Use `{{{body}}}` in your templates where the HTML should be rendered.
-* Javascript and Coffeescript should live in `app/assets/js/`
+* Javascript and Coffeescript should live in `app/assets/js/`.
-  * Javascript files should have a `.js` extension and Coffeescript files should have a `.coffee` extension
+  * Javascript files should have a `.js` extension and Coffeescript files should have a `.coffee` extension.
-* SASS should live in `app/assets/stylesheets/`
+* SASS should live in `app/assets/stylesheets/`.
   * The only SASS file that will be compiled is `app/assets/stylesheets/main.scss`.
 This file should be used to import the rest of your SASS.